Financial Statement Analysis is the process of analysing the financial position of the company with the help of standardised statements.

 Tools or Techniques of Analysis of Financial Statement:

 The techniques of the analysis are needed because data in the financial statements is very complex and difficult to understand because most of the data is repeated in all statements.
 The financial statement included information about the assets, liabilities, capital, revenues, expenses, profit earned or loss incurred during the particular year.
 But this data is not in a comparable format so that’s why it’s tough to understand for outsiders who have an interest in our company for any reason.

 So that’s why the following techniques are used to make comparable financial data of any business: –

 1. Comparative Statements:

-The comparative Statements is the group account wise comparative study of the two or more years financial statements i.e. balance sheet and profit and loss account.
+The comparative Statements are the group account-wise comparative study of two or more years of financial statements i.e. balance sheet and profit and loss account.

 2. Common-size Statements: